grantj-re3/MusiCalzone/piano/Links_PianoLessonsBeginnerTrad.md

-# Beginner piano lessons: with sight-reading
+# Beginner piano lessons: Traditional method

 These links show the more traditional method of learning the piano, that is by learning to read music at the same time.